 Outline: This field trip will introduce students to specific examples that illustrate the interplay between human society and the environment in an overseas location (e.g., Mallorca).
 During the trip, key themes will be explored on set days, with student introduced to specific geographical research skills that will allow them to gain confidence in carrying out their own independent geographical research project.
 These skills include a range of transferrable skills (team working, project framing, planning, execution, and data analysis) alongside specific human and physical geography data acquisition methods and techniques, such as may be required for capstone projects.
 Prior to departure, students will be issued with background materials to familiarise themselves with the geographical setting and its human and physical environmental past and present.
 Detailed information on travel and accommodation will be issued prior to the trip.
-Students are expected to attend briefing sessions as requested in which the general field setting, and several themes will be introduced that will be explored in depth during the trip.
-These sessions will also take students through the logistics, ethical, and health and safety considerations of taking part.
+Students are expected to attend briefing sessions prior to travel as requested.
+These sessions will provide information on the general field setting, the logistics, ethical, and health and safety considerations of taking part.
+Several module themes will be introduced that will be explored further during the trip.